2026 Field Use Updates

 City budgeting for permanent lights for the field was teed up last year thanks to advocacy by Maloney's predecessor Keith Powers — above right on the park field with Conservancy president Kevin O'Keefe.
 The City Council's Subcommittee on Zoning and Franchises and Committee on Land Use voted in favor of the lights as part of $488 million in community benefits and infrastructure improvements.

-Also last year, a unanimous CB6 resolution supporting lights at St. Vartan Park (introduced above by CB6 Parks & Cultural Affairs Committee chair Neil Barclay) acknowledges that "the lack of lighting makes usage of the field inoperable for after school programming as well as after work team sports" and that "proper lighting" for the field will remedy the inadequacy.
+Also last year, a unanimous CB6 resolution supporting lights at St. Vartan Park (introduced below by CB6 Parks & Cultural Affairs Committee chair Neil Barclay) acknowledges that "the lack of lighting makes usage of the field inoperable for after school programming as well as after work team sports" and that "proper lighting" for the field will remedy the inadequacy.

 The Conservancy has started talks with field permit holders to learn if they are willing to bend on field use, including with Tarek Pertew, co-founder and CEO of co-ed NYC Footy (with a team in action on the field above on April 10).
 The organization bills itself as the largest adult recreational soccer league in the city with some 60,000 members.